Flo3-1/brief/README.md

 for announcements about localization-related matters (new strings and other matters).
 ## Build Requirements

-To build this Project the dependecy dom-parser is requred wich should be installed via npm in the project root directory:
+To build this Project the dependecy jsdom is requred wich should be installed via npm in the project root directory:
 ```
-$ npm install dom-parser
+$ npm install jsdom
 ```

 The files need to be combined, so node packages can work: